 The demand for tech professionals is increasing.
 In response, coding bootcamps are proliferating, providing tech hopefuls a quick and effective way to acquire the skills needed for a lucrative career.
-Most coding bootcamps in the market cost around the $10,000 mark.
+According to Career Karma’s 2023 Bootcamp Market Report, the average coding bootcamp costs around $13,000.
 Luckily, there are some free coding bootcamps for those who are not ready yet for that kind of investment.

 Whether your interest lies in web development or data science, you can find a free coding bootcamp if you look carefully enough.
 It may not have all the features of a paid program, such as extensive career support, but it will help you master the tools needed for most entry-level roles.
 Below, you’ll find more about free coding bootcamps as well as a list of the best ones out there.